Best budget telescopes under $500 2024: Great telescopes that won't break the bank

 What is the best budget telescope for beginners?

-The Celestron FirstScope 76 is suitable for young users who want to get closer to the stars for less than $100.
-Its table-top mount allows for casual observing.
-Its Celestron optical coatings benefit enhanced light gathering, providing sharper views of nearby astronomical targets while being affordable and compact in its design.
+The Celestron FirstScope 76 is suitable for young users who want to get closer to the stars.
+This telescope is available for less than $100, and its table-top mount allows for casual observing.
+Its Celestron optical coatings benefit from enhanced light gathering, providing sharper views of nearby astronomical targets while remaining affordable and compact in its design.

 What is the best budget telescope for viewing planets?

-The best-suited budget telescope for viewing the planets is the Orion StarMax 90.
+The best budget telescope for viewing planets is the Orion StarMax 90.
 Its Maksutov-Cassegrain design means the user experiences reduced color fringing, which is essential when observing planetary details.
 The reasonable 90mm aperture diameter provides good light gathering when viewing the brighter planets of our solar system.

 What is a really good affordable telescope?

-The Orion SpaceProbe II 76 is the best suited telescope for its budget.
+The Orion SpaceProbe II 76 is a quality affordable telescope.
 Its newtonian-reflector design is well-built and user friendly whilst supporting greater focal lengths and light gathering for viewing brighter astronomical targets.
 Its lightweight build and equatorial mount will provide easier observation when tracking your astronomical targets.

 Is it worth buying a cheap telescope?

 Definitely.
-Astronomers need to start somewhere so what better than getting to know the ropes when starting with a beginners telescope to build up your confidence and observe the night-sky.
-Using telescopes are not necessarily difficult so with some prior knowledge of astronomical targets, the telescope will be your aid.
+Astronomers need to start somewhere, so what better than getting to know the ropes than starting with a beginner telescope to build up your confidence and observe the night-sky?
+Using telescopes isn't necessarily difficult and most budget, beginner-friendly telescopes come with tools and aids to let you make the most of your purchase.

 What size telescope do I need to see Jupiter?